chrisnoonan98675/site/xl-deploy/how-to/set-up-a-mail-server-with-the-xl-deploy-generic-plugin.markdown

 - generic
 - plugin
 - email
-- cli
 - smtp
 ---

 The XL Deploy Generic plugin adds support for mail servers to XL Deploy.
 A mail server is a `mail.SmtpServer` configuration item (CI) defined under the **Configuration** root node.

 A `udm.Environment` environment configuration item can have a reference to a mail server.
 If it does not have a reference, a default mail server named *defaultSmtpServer* will be used to send configured mails.

 Using the mail server, configuration items such as the `generic.ManualProcess` can send mails notifying you of manual actions that need to be taken.